diegoalexglz/Appium-Course/Mobile testing notes.md

 (Note: selenium 4.17.2 was installed and then uninstalled from python, to check that the latest version is 4.17.2)

+# ADD COURSE'S APP TO PROJECT

+The first app we'll use is the **myDemo.apk**.
+To place it into our workspace, we'll follow these steps:

+1. Right click on <u>src/test/java</u>
+2. New -> Package
+3. Name the package: in this case, we'll name it resources'
+4. Click on finish
+5. Go to windows explorer and copy <u>myDemo.apk</u> file
+6. Click on the <u>resources</u> package and paste the app with Ctrl + V.

 # UI AUTOMATOR

 UIAutomator was designed by Google to facilitate automation.
 Appium took this tool and came up with UIAutomator2, a modified version of the original framework.